Stranger of Paradise: Final Fantasy Origin: Plot

 Jack and his friends rush back to Cornelia, but are unable to save the townsfolk, including Princess Sarah, the daughter of the King of Cornelia.
 As Princess Sarah dies in his arms, Jack recovers more memories and remembers that he and Princess Sarah had fallen in love with each other.
 Seeing their chance, Ash, Jed, Neon, and Sophia attack Jack, forcing him to kill them in self defense and absorbing their collected darkness so he can become Chaos.
 He then forces open a portal back to Lufenia and absorbs the Darkness Manifest, a manifestation of chaos-imbuded darkness, to finally become Chaos himself.
 Fearful of chaos infection, Lufenia severs their connection with Cornelia, but warn Jack that Warriors of Light will rise to resist him.
 This gives Jack the epiphany that he can use his power to create conditions on Cornelia that will cause true Warriors of Light native to Cornelia to rise so they will no longer have to rely on Lufenia for protection.
 He then finds himself transported 2000 years in Cornelia's past by Ash, Jed, Neon, and Sophia, who have become his Four Fiends.
 As his friends lay the groundwork to create the Warriors of Light, Jack embraces his family name Garland and waits in his throne room as the Warriors of Light arrive to challenge him.

 However, once the true Warriors of Light arrive to challenge Jack in battle, they are easily vanquished.
 Jack then meets with the dragon king Bahamut and, after completing a series of trials, arranges a deal that will empower the Warriors of Light in future cycles.
 Jack challenges the Warriors again in a future cycle and, though he bests them again, finds greater hope that their improving strength will one day be enough to defeat him.
-Jack and his companions later partner with allies from different dimensions to eliminate remaining threats to Jack's goals, such as a Lufenian named Nil and an emperor from another universe, before the Warriors of Light finally become strong enough many cycles later to defeat Jack and restore light to Cornelia.
+Jack and his companions later partner with allies from different dimensions to eliminate remaining threats to Jack's goals, such as a Lufenian named Nil and an emperor from another universe, before the Warriors of Light finally become strong enough many cycles later to defeat Jack and restore light to Cornelia, ending the cycle once and for all.